CBZ-D-velop/Ansible-Role-Labocbz-Install-Elasticsearch/README.md

 * You can now define your seeds and masters with a var.
 * Edited JVM options for paths

+### 2024-02-22: New CICD and fixes

+* Added support for Ubuntu 22
+* Added support for Debian 11/22
+* Edited vars for linting (role name and __)
+* Fix idempotency
+* New CI, need work on tag and releases
+* CI use now Sonarqube

 ## Authors